 Granted, posting around the clock may not be humanly possible, and thus, you may want to check out Publisher Tool that will allow you to publish & schedule posts across multiple social media networks within a few clicks.

-Finally, a last point to consider is the effect that images have on Tweets.
+Finally, consider the effect that images have on Tweets.
 According to The Balance, tweets with images lead to:

 - 36% more click-throughs